Google offers multiple methods of authenticating users in Google Cloud applications.

 |OAuth 2.0 and OpenID Connect||OpenID Connect allows you to handle and use authentication tokens from the ground up with the most customization.|

 |Users API||Uses App Engine's built-in Users API service to authenticate Google and Google Workspace accounts.

 The Users API service is not recommended.
-Apps that use this service can only run in App Engine and will need to upgrade to one of the services listed above before before migrating to newer App Engine runtimes.
+Apps that use this service can only run in App Engine.

 Firebase Authentication gives you a robust, secure authentication system-in-a-box that helps you do sign in with any account your users want to use.
 Firebase Authentication supports password authentication in addition to federated sign in with Google, Facebook, Twitter, and more, allowing you to easily scale your authentication system as you grow on desktop and mobile.

 Firebase Authentication is the easiest way to set up user authentication for a Google App Engine app.
 To learn more about Firebase Authentication, try the following:

 Authenticating Users on App Engine Using Firebase explains how to retrieve, verify, and store user credentials on the server.

 Firebase Web Tutorial highlights how to use Firebase on a website, including user sign in with Google as the Identity Provider.

 If you want to provide a Google login button for your website or app, or you're using Google Workspace Admin Console for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.